 Depending on which stage you visit your chiropractor, your treatment plan will vary.

 Treatment: To effectively treat frozen shoulder your chiropractor will work with you through a variety of range-of-motion exercises.
 It is crucial to keep motion in the arm.
 Your chiropractor will also perform a series of adjustments, to improve mobility in the joints and decrease discomfort.

-To alleviate pain, your chiropractor will most likely recommend a treatment such as cryotherapy which is proven to decrease inflammation.
+To alleviate pain, your chiropractor will most likely recommend a treatment proven to decrease inflammation.
 Treatments like ultrasound therapy may also be used to increase blood flow to the area and promote healing.